TheMrPuffin/arma3-server/README.md

 - ✔️ Base Docker image using `cm2network/steamcmd` to download and run Arma 3 server
 - ✔️ Support for mounting a custom `server.cfg`
 - ✔️ Environment-variable–driven config (`A3_` prefix system)
+- ✔️ Steam Workshop mod auto-download

 ---

 ### 🚧 In Progress

 - ⏳ Helm chart for Kubernetes deployment
-- ⏳ Automated CI builds

 ---